 The Moulin Neuf Park

-This 18 km2 seaside resort has now 4015 inhabitants.
+Today, this 18 km2 seaside resort has a population of 4,410.
 Its location between Pointe St-Mathieu and the Brest Channel has always given it strategic importance and traces of human occupation date back to the Mesolithic period.
-A Roman road was to connect Carhaix ( Vorgium ) to St-Mathieu ( Gesocribate? ).
+A Bronze Age necropolis with burials in stone chests has recently been discovered on the Bertheaume plateau, probably indicating the presence of a village 4000 years ago.
+Later, a Roman road was to join Carhaix ( Vorgium ) to St-Mathieu (Gesocribate ? ).
 The struggle against England led to several bloody naval battles in the 16th century in front of its coasts and a devastating landing.
 The parish, which was depending on the powerful abbey of St-Mathieu, saw Lochrist and Le Conquet detach from it during the Revolution.
 Today, Plougonvelin is focusing on tourism, which is developing around its beautiful beach of Trez Hir and Pointe St-Mathieu.

 In Plougonvelin, the association that defends your heritage is